yewstack/yew/docs/src/concepts/components/properties.md

     #[props(required)]
     href: String,
     /// If the link text is huge, this will make copying the string much cheaper.
-    /// This isn't usually recromended unless performance is a problem.
+    /// This isn't usually recommended unless performance is a problem.
     #[props(required)]
     text: Rc<String>,
     /// Color of the link.